adamrehn/ue4-docker/README.md

 The following resources document the use of these Docker images with the [Jenkins](https://jenkins.io/) Continuous Integration system:

 - <https://github.com/adamrehn/ue4-opencv-demo> - provides an example of using Jenkins to build a UE4 project that consumes a third-party library package via [conan-ue4cli](https://github.com/adamrehn/conan-ue4cli).

+## Performing cloud rendering using the NVIDIA Docker images

+### Basic usage

+The `ue4-capture` image is built when NVIDIA Docker support is enabled and the `ue4-package` image has also been built.
+The `ue4-capture` image can be used to either run Unreal projects directly or to build and package them for use inside any Docker container that is based on the [nvidia/opengl](https://hub.docker.com/r/nvidia/opengl/) or [nvidia/cudagl](https://hub.docker.com/r/nvidia/cudagl/) base images.
+For more details on using NVIDIA Docker images, see the [official documentation](https://github.com/NVIDIA/nvidia-docker).

+When running inside an OpenGL-enabled NVIDIA Docker container, the Unreal Engine will automatically default to offscreen rendering.
+You can capture the contents of the framebuffer using the [UE4Capture](https://github.com/adamrehn/UE4Capture) plugin in exactly the same way as when running outside of a container.

+### Audio support

+To enable audio support inside an NVIDIA Docker container, you will need to provide access to the sound devices from the host system by specifying the arguments `--device /dev/snd` when invoking the `docker run` command.

+If you are running containers inside a virtual machine that does not have access to any physical audio devices, you will need to utilise an alternative such as an [ALSA loopback device](https://www.alsa-project.org/main/index.php/Matrix:Module-aloop), which can be enabled on most Linux distributions by using the command `sudo modprobe snd_aloop`.
+Note that this module is not available in the AWS-tuned Linux kernel that is used by default for AWS virtual machines, so you will need to [switch to a vanilla Linux kernel](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UserProvidedKernels.html) in order to make use of an ALSA loopback.

+If you are using the [UE4Capture](https://github.com/adamrehn/UE4Capture) plugin to capture audio, you will need to ensure that you specify the argument `-AudioMixer` when running the Unreal project from which audio will be captured.
+Note that under some circumstances, packaged builds of Unreal projects will fail to open the default audio device, resulting in no audio output.
+To fix this, override the default device by specifying a value for the `AUDIODEV` environment variable.
+For example, to use the audio device called "front", you would issue the command `export AUDIODEV='front'`.
+(You can view the list of available ALSA audio devices using the `aplay` command from the [alsa-utils](https://packages.ubuntu.com/bionic/alsa-utils) package.)
+This issue does not appear to occur when running non-packaged projects from the Editor.

 ## Troubleshooting common issues